nokzon/Minesweeper-with-Cpp/README.md

 # Minesweeper-with-Cpp
-Minesweeper game created for Hackerspace's Hackathon\n Made through following a Geeks for Geeks guide
+Minesweeper game created for Hackerspace's Hackathon

+Made through following a Geeks for Geeks guide